knpuniversity/stripe/knpu/ep2-subscriptions/cancelation-edge-case-bugs.md

 Now, imagine that the invoice has been created and we're having problems charging the user's credit card.
 Then, the user goes to our site and cancels.
-Since we're cancelling "at period end", the invoice in Stripe won't be deleted, and Stripe will continue to try to charge that invoice a few more times.
+Since we're canceling "at period end", the invoice in Stripe won't be deleted, and Stripe will continue to try to charge that invoice a few more times.
 In other words, we will attempt to charge a user's credit card, after they cancel!
 Not cool!